Gearshift-Interactive/Cogwheel/README.md

 uint[] someArray = new uint[]{ 2u, 4u, 8u }
 // same thing
 ```
+You can use `sizeof` operator to get the amount of elements in the given array.

 Array indexes can only be of type `uint`